What should I know about hiring in South Africa?

 How can Native Teams help you hire in South Africa

 If you’re having trouble finding qualified candidates because of language barriers, cultural norms, or government constraints, Native Teams can help.
-Our Employer of Record services allows you to enhance your compensation and benefits packages to make them more market-competitive and attractive to top talent.
+Our Employer of Record services allow you to enhance your compensation and benefits packages to make them more market-competitive and attractive to top talent.

 Hire your first South African employee with Native Teams.